NIMH-SCCN/callicog/docs/install.md

     pip install -r requirements-linux.txt
     ```

-* Continuing with installing dependencies, this one has historically been finnicky.
+* Continuing with installing dependencies, this one has historically been
+  finnicky.
 See note below if this snippet fails to install:

+* **TODO** figure out way to avoid downloaded files being deposited in
     ```sh
     # Download the pre-built wheel for your Ubuntu version (22.04) and cPython (3.8):
     pip download https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-22.04/wxPython-4.2.0-cp38-cp38-linux_x86_64.whl